awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 ### Identify current solution version

-To find out which version is currently deployed, check the value of the `SolutionVersion` output for the solution stack.
+You can find the version of the currently deployed solution by retrieving the `SolutionVersion` output for the solution stack.
 The solution version is also shown on the Dashboard of the Web UI.

 ### Identify the Stack URL to deploy